funcompbio/practical5/practical5.md

 We also see here that in the Python interactive prompt `__name__` takes the value `__main__`.
-Finally, from this same prompt let's import the code in `thismodule.py` as if we were importing it in some other Python script:
+Finally, from this same prompt let's import the code in `thismodule.py` as if we were importing it in some other Python program:

 ```
 >>> import thismodule